Morthais/Django-Web-Application/README.md

 # Overview

-{Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.}

 This is a web app called Learning Log that allows administrators to log the topics they're interested in and to make journal entries as they learn about each topic.
 Once logged in, an admin should be able to create new topics, add new entries, and read and edit existing entries.

 I wrote this software because when you learn about a topic, keeping a journal of what you've learned can be helpful in tracking and revisiting information.
 A good app makes this process efficient.